octanner/ios-team/swift-style-guide.md

 ### Nil Coalescing Operator

-Use the Nil Coalescing Operator, `??`, instead of using the ternary operator to check for `nil` and provide a default value when assigning values to a non-optional variable.
+Use the Nil Coalescing Operator, `??`, instead of using the ternary operator to check for `nil` and provide a default value when assigning values to non-optional variables.

 **For example:**
 ```swift